jazzband/Watson/docs/user-guide/commands.md

 `--day` sets the log timespan to the current day (beginning at 00:00h) and `--year`, `--month` and `--week` to the current year, month or week respectively.
+The shortcut `--luna` sets the timespan to the current moon cycle with the last full moon marking the start of the cycle.

 If you are outputting to the terminal, you can selectively enable a pager through the `--pager` option.